getporter/porter/docs/content/plugins/azure.md

 ## Plugin Configuration

-### Storage

-Storage plugins allow Porter to store data, such as installation data and credentials or parameters, in Azure cloud.

-#### Blob

-The `azure.blob` plugin stores data in Azure Blob Storage.

-1. Open, or create, `~/.porter/config.toml`.
-1. Add the following line to activate the Azure blob storage plugin:

-    ```toml
-    default-storage-plugin = "azure.blob"
-    ```

-1. [Create a storage account][account]
-1. [Create a container][container] named `porter`.
-1. [Copy the connection string][connstring] for the storage account.
-Then set it as an environment variable named `AZURE_STORAGE_CONNECTION_STRING`.

 ### Secrets

-Secrets plugins allow Porter to inject secrets into credential sets.
+Secrets plugins allow Porter to store and resolve sensitive bundle data.

-For example, if your team has a shared key vault with a database password, you can use the keyvault plugin to inject it as a credential when you install a bundle.
+For example, to resolve a database password, if your team has a shared key vault that has the password stored in it, you can use the keyvault plugin to inject it as a credential when you install a bundle.
+Another usecase is to store any sensitive bundle parameters and outputs.
+For example, if a bundle depends on a redis bundle to generate a database connection string as an output, the connection string will be securely stored in the key vault.

 #### Key Vault